 Growing in importance: Every year our family gets bigger and stronger.
-Now consisting of 70 member parties and thousands of individual members across the EU, we put people at the centre of our party and this allows us to grow together.
+Now consisting of 70 member parties and more than a thousand individual members across the EU, we put people at the centre of our party and this allows us to grow together.

 ALDE Party by-laws and founding document

 The ALDE Party statutes define the fundamental purpose and liberal objectives.
 They also lay out the basic rules of membership and describe the nature and composition of the party’s bodies that form the party’s structure.

 ALDE Party internal regulations